recode-sh/cli/README.md

 # RUN will use bash
 SHELL ["/bin/bash", "-c"]

+# We want a "standard Ubuntu"
+# (ie: not one that has been minimized
+# by removing packages and content
+# not required in a production system)
+RUN yes | unminimize

 # Install system dependencies
 RUN set -euo pipefail \
   && apt-get --assume-yes --quiet --quiet update \